 Moving time is a great time to undertake IT upgrades.
 SMB’s are moving to cloud services at a rapid rate, so now might be a good time for you to explore a switch to Office 365 or cloud based services of any kind for your business.
 At the very least, it's time to review hard drive health on all computers and servers and determine what may need upgrading.
 Since IT systems will be offline for the move, it's a great time to upgrade hardware without any additional downtime for your team.
 If you're not sure what you need, hire an IT Consultant for an IT Audit and network review.

-Network Setup Services in Toronto: TUCU is an IT Consulting and Services provider serving Toronto & the GTA since 2003.
+Network Setup and Support Services in Toronto: TUCU is an IT Consulting and Services provider serving Toronto & the GTA since 2003.
 Schedule your free consultation to discuss your cloud, hybrid or local network setup or relocation needs.
 We will help you with everything from choosing hardware to setting up and securing your VoIP phone systems, network, WiFi, cloud services and more.